 Darryl Wong is the president of Imperial Associates, Ltd., managing real estate investments in Hawaii, Alaska and the Pacific Northwest.
 Darryl attended Maryknoll from 1st through 8th grade and went on to graduate from St. Louis High School in 1973.
 He graduated from the University of Portland in 1977 with a degree in accounting, and from the University of Washington in 1980 with a degree in finance and accounting.
 In 1982, he obtained his CPA.
 Darryl became an Eagle Scout under Troop 42 and coaches jumpers in track and field as time permits.
 A parishioner at Sacred Heart Church, Darryl serves as chair of the Finance Committee.
 He also serves on the University of Portland Board of Regents.
 Darryl and his wife Teresa Brink-Wong have two children, Jenna (Maryknoll Class of 2006) and Jordan.

-Mr. Arimoto serves as the Director of A321 Integration for Hawaiian Airlines, which is now in its 87th year of continuous service and is Hawaii’s biggest and longest-serving airline.
+Mr. Arimoto serves as the Director of A321 Integration for Hawaiian Airlines, Hawaii’s biggest and longest-serving airline.
 As Director, Mr. Arimoto is responsible for coordinating all aspects of the integration of Hawaiian’s new fleet of fuel-efficient Airbus A321neo aircraft into the airline, from the design and customization of the aircraft itself, to the training of new crews and personnel, to the regulatory certifications needed to operate the fleet.

-Mr. Arimoto joined Hawaiian as its first Assistant General Counsel in 2007 and ultimately served as its Deputy General Counsel until transferring to the Operations Department to oversee the A321 Integration Project in 2015.
-As Deputy General Counsel, Mr. Arimoto oversaw many of the day-to-day activities of the company’s Legal Department, including domestic and international litigation, transactions, and government regulations.
+Mr. Arimoto joined Hawaiian’s Legal Department in 2007 and ultimately served as its Deputy General Counsel until transferring to the Operations Department in 2015.
+As Deputy General Counsel, Mr. Arimoto oversaw many of the day-to-day legal needs of the airline, including domestic and international litigation, transactions, and government regulations.
 Prior to this, he worked in securities litigation for a large international law firm in Boston, Tokyo, and Los Angeles.

 Mr. Arimoto is a member of the Hawaii, California, and Massachusetts bars.
-He is also active in the community and in addition to serving on the Board of Maryknoll School, he serves as Chair of the Board of Directors for the Hawaii Cord Blood Bank and as a member of the Board of Directors of Maryknoll School.
-He served on the Board of the Aloha Medical Mission and was a member of the Pacific Century Fellows class of 2009 and the HSBA Leadership Institute class of 2012, and was named by National Asian Pacific American Bar Association (NAPABA) as one of its Best Lawyers Under 40 in 2016.
+Mr. Arimoto is also active in the community and in addition to serving on the Board of Maryknoll School, he serves as Chair of the Board of Directors for the Hawaii Cord Blood Bank.
+He was a member of the Pacific Century Fellows class of 2009, the HSBA Leadership Institute class of 2012, and was named by National Asian Pacific American Bar Association (NAPABA) as one of its Best Lawyers Under 40 in 2016.